 The traditional undercut gets a stylish and professional upgrade with a little pomade or another styling cream.

 These are typically buzzed or faded on the sides, stopping just an inch or more above the tip of the ear.
-The hair on top is typically much longer and slicked all the way back with just a comb to precision, giving it its stylish edge.
+The hair on top is typically much longer and slicked back with just a comb to precision, giving it its stylish edge.

 3. Side Swept Undercut

-This side swept undercut is a unique deviation from the tradition style and good for long-haired men.
-It’s hip and bold, but not for everybody with its flair for the dramatic.
+This side swept undercut is a unique deviation from the traditional style and is good for long-haired men.
+It’s hip and bold but not for everybody, with its flair for the dramatic.

 This variation sports short sides like a regular undercut.
 Then the long hair sweeps from one side to the other (similar to a comb over but much longer) and a much less defined undercut.
 This look is especially stylish, being paired with a full boxed beard.